Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Methods

 The discriminator is trained to maximize the loss and the generator is trained to minimize it with the training executed in turns while holding the weights of the other network constant.
 Placeholder texts are used as we are yet to derive the optimal way to feed the data to the discriminator.
 Misaligned training data will require care in how that is done.
-To be more precise, the following three points need to be taken into account: \begin{enumerate} \item Predictions and labels have to be fed in the same coordinate system since the input domain and the label domain might have systematic geometric differences which would encourage the predictions to be misaligned with the inputs. \item Inputs and their corresponding predictions can not be fed in the exactly same coordinate system since even if the predictions are registered to the labels or vice versa, the labels will not be exactly aligned with the inputs, especially in the beginning of the training.
+To be more precise, the following three points need to be taken into account: \begin{enumerate} \item Predictions and targets have to be fed in the same coordinate system since the input domain and the target domain might have systematic geometric differences which would encourage the predictions to be misaligned with the inputs. \item Inputs and their corresponding predictions can not be fed in the exactly same coordinate system since even if the predictions are registered to the targets or vice versa, the targets will not be exactly aligned with the inputs, especially in the beginning of the training.
 That would encourage misaligned predictions. \item Interpolation acts as a low-pass filter especially in areas where the image is stretched.
-As a result, predictions registered to labels can not be directly compared with the labels as the discriminator will learn to notice the missing high frequencies. \end{enumerate} Points 1) and 2) would suggest to feed labels and predictions in the label coordinates but 3) would suggest that we can not deform the predictions to the labels either.
-As a solution we propose to train two separate registration networks: one for cross-modality registration of labels to inputs and one for intra-modality registration of predictions to possibly imperfectly registered labels.
-The adversarial comparison can then be done between the registered labels and the predictions registered to the registered labels.
+As a result, predictions registered to targets can not be directly compared with the targets as the discriminator will learn to notice the missing high frequencies. \end{enumerate} Points 1) and 2) would suggest to feed targets and predictions in the target coordinates but 3) would suggest that we can not deform the predictions to the targets either.
+As a solution we propose to train two separate registration networks: one for cross-modality registration of targets to inputs and one for intra-modality registration of predictions to possibly imperfectly registered targets.
+The adversarial comparison can then be done between the registered targets and the predictions registered to the registered targets.
 The proposed approach will solve all the three problems mentioned above: 1) The comparison will be done in the same coordinate system.
-2) If the label and the input are imperfectly aligned, the prediction can still be separately registered to the registered label hence removing the incentive for misaligned predictions.
-3) As the training progresses, most of the movement should be included in the registration of the labels to the inputs, allowing the predictions registered to the registered labels to contain at least as high frequency information as the registered labels.
+2) If the target and the input are imperfectly aligned, the prediction can still be separately registered to the registered target hence removing the incentive for misaligned predictions.
+3) The predictions registered to the registered targets can contain high frequency information to at least a similar extent as their counterparts, the registered targets, since as the training progresses the registration of the targets to the inputs should account for most of the registration movement.

 Let us now denote the predicted cross-modality deformation (approximately) mapping coordinates of $\tilde{y}^{(i)}$ to $x^{(i)}$ as $d^{(i)}_{\text{cross}}$ and the predicted intra-modality deformation (approximately) mapping coordinates of $F(x^{(i)})$ to ${d^{(i)}_{\text{cross}}}^*\tilde{y}^{(i)}$ as $d^{(i)}_{\text{intra}}$.
 We will look at how these are obtained in Section \ref{sec:registration}.